 Beware of hidden sugar

-First, natural sugars and added sugars are the two types of sugars found in foods.
+Natural sugars and added sugars are the two types of sugars found in foods.

 - Natural sugars are those that are naturally occurring, such as sugar in fruits called fructose and sugar in milk products called lactose.

 Fortunately, you can easily find added sugars in your foods by looking at food labels.
-The current food labels do not list added sugars separately.
-Fortunately, you can look at the ingredients list to see what has been added.

 Common added sugars you may recognize on food labels include:

 - Corn sweetener